-It is said that when you notice a neighbour’s beard on fire, sprinkle water on yours; in other words, when you detect trouble from afar, try to resolve it even if it doesn’t affect you directly, because left to spread, it may engulf everyone.
+It is said that when you notice a neighbour’s beard on fire, give him a bottle of beard oil while you sprinkle water on yours; in other words, when you detect trouble from afar, try to resolve it even if it doesn’t affect you directly, because left to spread, it may engulf everyone.

 When reports of disturbances between an obscure sect and the police first came to light a few years ago, northern elders turned a blind eye; it was someone else’s beard on fire, not theirs.
 When the clashes grew more violent and the name of the sect surfaced, they still paid no heed, though the fire was spreading.
 And when the confrontation became a virtual war, they kept mute when government ordered the sect to be ‘crushed’.

 The security forces went in with a sledgehammer, killing and destroying indiscriminately.
 Grenades, mortar and artillery were reportedly used to pulverize even residential areas.
 The leaders of the sect were caught and executed in cold blood.
 The air in Maiduguri and its environs had the stench of decomposing bodies for weeks.